metamanna/skin-disease-classifier/README.md

-# skin-disease-classifier
-Deep learning image classification model for detecting and classifying skin diseases from dermatology images using TensorFlow and Keras.

 # Skin Disease Classifier

 A deep learning image classification model for detecting and classifying skin diseases from dermatology images using **TensorFlow** and **Keras**.